Make a virtual visit! View the information boards

 Bring a special interest group

-Organised groups of adults (over 18), such as MSc students and environmental groups, are welcome to visit.
-We’ll try to find volunteer hosts to match your particular interests or, if you prefer, provide an on-site talk.
-Email visit@readinghydro.org and we’ll send a visit request form for more details.
+We offer tours around the hydro site for adult groups (over 18s), such as MSc courses and environmental groups.
+We’ll try to find volunteer hosts to match any particular interests.
+If you prefer we can give a talk on-site.
+Email visit@readinghydro.org to say what interests you and we’ll send a tour request form for more details.

 • Thames Lido: the wonderfully restored historic open swimming baths are just beside Caversham Lock, and include spa facilities and a great restaurant and bar.
 Not only that, Thames Lido buys most of the electricity that Reading Hydro produces!
 Find out more here.